umass-gis/workshops/content/path-tutorial/index.md

 ![file_system_map.png!](media/file_system_map.png "MAC OS System Map") [Image: Apple Inc.](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html)

  The term "file path" refers to the specific location of a file or folder within the computer's directory.
-The forward slash "/" symbolizes the base or "root" directory on Mac OS.
-All absolute file paths begin with "/"; relative file paths may begin further "down" in the directory.
-For example, the absolute path of "Utilities" is "/Applications/Utilities".
-"Relative" paths do not list all the folders containing the file or folder of interest, and instead can begin at any of the folders above "/" in the hierarchy.
-For example, if we were viewing (or "at") the "Applications" folder, and we wanted to write the relative path of the "Utilities" folder from this location, we could leave out the "/" and write the path as "Applications/Utilities"; this would be referred to as a relative path. [[[re-word/clunky, also, technically you just wrote the path to utilities FROM / not from applications, from applications the path is just Utilities...so maybe not a great example. use longer path]]]
+If you know a file or folder's path, you can navigate to it's location using Finder, or by searching its name.
+The forward slash "/" symbolizes the hard drive which is the base or "root" directory on Mac OS.
+Absolute file paths begin with "/", list all child directories, and terminate at the file or folder of interest.
+Relative file paths are written relative to their enclosing folder, and may begin further "down" in the directory.
+For example, the absolute path of "hello_world.txt" is "/Users/UMass/Documents/TextFiles2021/hello_world.txt.
+From "Umass", the relative path would be "Documents/TextFiles2021/hello_world.txt".

 With the exception of the Applications folder (in the Local Domain), most users should avoid manipulating any files in the "System" domain, and should only work within the "User" domain.